sunnepazzy123/companyTask/ReadMe.md

-    Note: Kubernetes need to be install as a tool inside your docker before this set of command will work, There will be an issue with creating an image because my DockerId is included in this workflow, Kindly run each service manually with building an image if you can from the endpoint i gave you from above.. ):
+    Note: Kubernetes need to be install as a tool inside your docker before this set of command will work, There will be an issue with creating an image because my DockerId is included in this workflow, Kindly run each service manually without building an image if you can from the endpoint i gave you from above.. ):
     Thanks for understanding.

 ```